Caniapiscau Regional County Municipality

 The census groups Caniapiscau RCM with neighbouring Sept-Rivières into the single census division of Sept-Rivières—Caniapiscau.
-In the Canada 2011 Census, the combined population was 39,500.
-The population of Caniapiscau RCM itself was 4260, about two-thirds of whom live in its largest city of Fermont.
+In the 2021 Canadian census, the combined population was 38,240.
+The population of Caniapiscau RCM itself was 3838, about two-thirds of whom live in its largest city of Fermont.

 Subdivisions

 There are 6 subdivisions and 3 native reserves within the RCM: